nishantkumar1292/daily_motivation/README.md

 - [ ] Speaker tagging and attribution improvements
 - [ ] Custom theme configuration
 - [ ] Auto detection of themes from the video

+## Work tomorrow

+- Community posting is not working.
+Need to fix it.